-Same-sex marriage is now recognized in all 50 states – but just like any other marriage, same-sex marriages sometimes end in divorce.
-Because same-sex marriage is still relatively new, these divorce cases sometimes present uncharted issues.
+Same-sex marriage is now recognized in all 50 states, which has lead to an increase in same-sex divorces.
+Because same-sex marriage is still relatively new, same-sex divorce cases sometimes present uncharted issues.
 Child custody, child support, and asset division might present additional complexities that are not usual in heterosexual divorces.

-At Hembree Bell Law Firm, PLLC, we help same-sex couples navigate the challenges of divorce.
-Whether we are mediating or litigating your case, our same-sex divorce attorney in Austin keeps your needs and goals in mind every step of the way.
+At Hembree Bell Law Firm, PLLC, we help same-sex couples navigate the challenges of gay divorce.
+Whether we are mediating or litigating your case, our same-sex divorce attorney keeps your needs and goals in mind every step of the way.

-Discuss your case with us today by calling (512) 768-9737.
-We serve clients throughout Travis County.
+Discuss your same-sex divorce case with us today by calling (512) 768-9737.
+Our LGBT divorce lawyers clients throughout Travis County.